 Once someone has subscribed to your email list, it’s important to make sure that they get content (and other opt-ins) that are relevant to their progress with you.

 Don’t let all of that email capture effort go to waste.

-One way to do make sure they are properly engaged is to have an automation ready for them to join once they’ve subscribed.
+One way to make sure they are properly engaged is to have an automation-ready for them to join once they’ve subscribed.

 Depending on how they arrived at your form, there could be different automations tailored to taste, or they could all go into a welcome automation and be further segmented from there.

 This automation could lead to relevant lead magnets or another email they might be interested in getting now that they have joined your subscriber universe.